-- Operations Users - The Operations department are the main users of the solution.
-The project manager and entire project team all belong to the Operations department.
+- Operations Users - The Operations department is the main user of the solution.
+The project manager and the entire project team all belong to the Operations department.
 These users are working on, or responsible for, specific projects.

 - Non-Operations Users - These users don't belong to the Operations department but require access to the solution when needed for functional roles across all projects (e.g. Financial and Legal).
 These users are not specifically working on a set of projects for any length of time and may need to work on any project at any time.

-To cater for the differing requirements of our two user groups we will create two solution profiles in the OnePlaceLive client.
+To cater to the differing requirements of our two user groups we will create two solution profiles in the OnePlaceLive client.